 Computers are capable and versatile devices.
 Media playback is one of the most common (and fun) uses.
 The home theater PC (more commonly known as a “HTPC”) rose to prominence in the 2000s, with dedicated software and releases such as Windows Media Center.
 While proprietary media centers are readily available for purchase, Linux distributions offer a versatile solution to creating an awesome HTPC.

 Looking to build a HTPC?
 There’s a slew of fantastic Linux media center distros awaiting.

 The Kodi entertainment system originated as XBMC, or Xbox Media Center.
-Kodibuntu is a standalone operating system based on Lubuntu.
+Kodibuntu is a standalone operating system based on Lubuntu, a lightweight version of Ubuntu.
 You’ll enjoy a snappy, resource efficient experience since Kodibuntu is based on a lightweight distribution.

 You can install Kodibuntu on a hard drive, bootable disc, or flash drive.
 Many add-ons are available — these are akin to apps on devices like a Roku.
 In a few clicks you could be watching on-demand content from ABC and NBC and streaming from a Plex server to your Kodibuntu box.

 Kodi recognizes local content almost perfectly.
 Several scrapers search for metadata from sources like TVDB.
 Because files don’t always adhere to a strict naming convention, mis-identification occasionally occurs.
 For instance, DVD extras might display with the wrong data (I’m that guy who actually watches the special features).
 There’s a reason Kodi stands as the go-to HTPC program: it’s simple but packed with features.